 We have two dogs and a cat, and they are used to things being their own way.
 So when we first brought Baby H home, obviously that disrupted their lifestyle.
 The good thing is, my pets took well to the addition.
 If they felt uncomfortable with the noise or something else, they simply went off to their corners and stayed away.
 If they were curious, they stayed close and observed.
+So let’s chat about preparing pets for a new baby and specifically introducing dogs to baby!

 Tips for Introducing Pets to Baby